duskyshelf/program_listing/README.md

 #### Comments about build

-I would have liked to have spent more time on styling, especially with regard to responsive design and the narrow view.
+I would have liked to have spent more time on styling, especially with regards to how the page changes responsively.
+I used a basic bootstrap setup for expediency, but feel the look of the app could be much better.